dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 :::moniker range=">= aspnetcore-8.0"

   > [!NOTE]
-  > The hosted Blazor WebAssmebly project template isn't available in ASP.NET Core 8.0 or later.
+  > The hosted Blazor WebAssembly project template isn't available in ASP.NET Core 8.0 or later.
 To create a hosted Blazor WebAssembly app, a **Framework** option earlier than .NET 8.0 must be selected with the **ASP.NET Core Hosted** checkbox.

 :::moniker-end